daniellvieira/dans-house-alura/README.md

 This project was created based on the Alura's course, called [React: lidando com arquivos estáticos](https://www.alura.com.br/curso-online-react-arquivos-estaticos).

+I used ESlint to allow us to have a code pattern and more robust code.

+I also used react-router-dom, brownser router, routes, link, useNavigate, useLocation and useParams.

 ## Available Scripts

 In the project directory, you can run: